atomaszewicz/Bond/RStudio/Analysis.md

 you can think of it as a measure as how far away from how many times it would take the domestic bar to fit into the difference between the two bars. simply

+Seeing how the global, domestic and foreign markets compare is important to our understanding of the evolution of the series, but wish so many different actors taking the role of 007, we must also study how these figures change with actor.

 ### Bond Actor